- Learn More

-- Time Inc. and Time Warner as they restructured their midtown Manhattan office space needs at 1271 Avenue of the Americas (the Time & Life Building) and at 75 Rockefeller Plaza.
-Recently, we helped the client enter into several high-profile subleases, including to hedge fund Advent Capital, on-line trader E*Trade Financial, credit bureau Experian, and market research firm Ipsos.
+- Time Inc. and Time Warner as they restructured their midtown Manhattan office space at 1271 Avenue of the Americas (the Time & Life Building) and at 75 Rockefeller Plaza.
+Recently, we helped the client enter into several subleases, including to hedge fund Advent Capital, on-line trader E*Trade Financial, credit bureau Experian and market research firm Ipsos.

 - General Atlantic in a sub-sublease at 55 East 52nd Street in Midtown Manhattan to an investment firm.
 As expected in a sub-sublease transaction, the four-sided negotiations among the fee owner, the sublandlord, the subtenant and the sub-subtenant involved a complex web of inter-relationships and requirements, and, in this case, an especially difficult balancing of renovation details.

-- A Midtown New York Hotel Property, a joint venture among several families, as we helped structure and implement a 75-year transaction with an international hospitality management company and investors in a property close to Grand Central Terminal.
-This new arrangement will enable the facility to be renovated and reopened as a first-class hotel.
+- A midtown New York hotel property, a joint venture among several families, as we helped structure and implement a 75-year transaction with an international hospitality management company and investors in a property close to Grand Central Terminal, enabling the facility to be renovated and reopened as a first-class hotel.

 - Cooper Union in a long-term ground lease to Minskoff Properties for development of a parcel owned by Cooper Union near its main Manhattan campus.

 - Doosan, a Korean conglomerate, in leasing headquarters and operating space in New York and New Jersey.